ThreeSixtyGiving/standard/documentation/licensing.md

 About this Guide
 -------------
-This guide is for organisations in the UK publishing grant-making information to the 360Giving format.
-We assume that you have permission to publish grant-making information if you are not the primary owner.
+This guide is for organisations publishing grantmaking information to the 360Giving format.
+We assume that you have permission to publish the information if you are not the primary owner.
 For example, if the information was collected or published by donors, subsidiaries or other third parties.

 What is open data?
 -------------
 Open data is data available to everyone to use and share without restrictions.
-Open data is non-personal data released by people, organisations and governments, so you're probably using open data without realising it!
+Open data is non-personal data released by people, organisations and governments.

-This could be getting around London with real-time travel updates thanks to [CityMapper](https://citymapper.com "Citymapper - The Ultimate Transport App"), which uses open data from Transport for London and OpenStreetMaps amongst others.
+You are probably using open data without realising it.
+An example could be getting around London with real-time travel updates thanks to [CityMapper](https://citymapper.com "Citymapper - The Ultimate Transport App"), which uses open data from Transport for London and OpenStreetMaps amongst others.
 Or it could be getting up-to-date with the state of the voluntary sector with the [NCVO Almanac](https://data.ncvo.org.uk/ "NCVO UK Civil Society Almanac") which uses open data from the Charity Commission and Companies House.

 Why license 360Giving data?
 -------------
 Without a license, data isn't open data and potential users wouldn't know what they are allowed to do with it.
-At 360Giving, we believe that with better information, grantmakers can be more effective and strategic decision-makers.
+At 360Giving, we believe that with better information, grantmakers can be more effective and strategic decision makers.
 To achieve this, 360Giving recommends using an open license which removes restrictions on anyone interested in using, sharing and understanding the grants landscape.

 Which license should you choose?
 -------------